 As one of 182 study partners across all 50 states and the District of Columbia, PCA facilitated the gathering of detailed economic and event attendance data from study partner nonprofit arts and culture organizations located throughout Charlottesville and Albemarle.
 In addition, PCA collaborated with the community’s other arts organizations to collect approximately 2,000 surveys from at least 900 arts and culture event attendees in Charlottesville and Albemarle during 2011.

-According to data from the study, the arts and culture industry generates $114.4 million in annual economic activity in the Charlottesville area, supporting 1,921 full-time equivalent jobs and generating $9.2 million in local and state government revenues.
+According to data from the study, in 2011, the arts and culture industry generated $114.4 million in annual economic activity in the Charlottesville area, supporting 1,921 full-time equivalent jobs and generating $9.2 million in local and state government revenues.

-The data from these surveys shows that arts and culture organizations spent $49.5 million during fiscal year 2010.
+The data from these surveys showed that arts and culture organizations spent $49.5 million during fiscal year 2010.
 Those dollars, in turn, generated $31.2 million in household income for local residents.

-In addition to spending by organizations, the local arts and culture industry leverages $64.9 million in event-related spending by its audiences.
+In addition to spending by organizations, the local arts and culture industry leveraged $64.9 million in event-related spending by its audiences.